bijaymunda181/Linux-prep/senario-based-question.md

 1	`lsof	grep deleted`
 2	cp /proc/<PID>/fd/<FD> /path/to/file	Recover the deleted file
 3	> filename	Truncate safely instead of deleting

+## ✅ Section 1: Static And Dynamic Connections
+ ## 1. Your SSH session disconnects when you down one interface.
+Why?

+Because SSH is using that interface as the default route.
+When the interface goes down, route disappears → SSH loses connection.

+✅ Key concept: Internet/SSH traffic flows through the interface with the default gateway.